-- identifying your goals and aspirations
+- identify your goals and aspirations

 - better understand the local job market and the skills needed for those roles

-- gain confidence with using technology to search and apply for jobs
+- gain confidence with using technology to search and apply for jobs.

 Open Colleges is an Australian company providing online and face-to-face training and education services.